 All students, whether full- or part-time, are required to have valid identification cards for the semester in which they are registered.
 Valid identification cards are required for specific activities.
 These cards are the property of the University and, if a student withdraws, must be relinquished to the office of the dean of the school in which the student is enrolled.
 Identification cards are not transferable, and damaged or altered cards are invalid.

-Replacement cards are available, for a fee, at the Vanderbilt University Card Office (http://the-card.vanderbilt.edu/vucocard.htm).
+Replacement cards are available, for a fee, at the Commodore Card Office (http://thecard.vanderbilt.edu).

 If misused, cards may be invalidated for the remainder of the semester or the season in the case of specific University-sponsored activities.